secretstartups/handbook/sales/prospecting/index.html.md

 ## Build your strategy
 **Start from your territory plan.** This exercise should be your source of information on where you’re prioritizing your time and what activities you and your team think will be most effective.
 It's also where you've set your **pipeline generation target.**

-*How to determine your target?* A general rule of thumb is to plan to create 3.5x your target in pipeline and then work backwards to determine what value you need to deliver every quarter and every month.
+_How to determine your target?_ A general rule of thumb is to plan to create 3.5x your target in pipeline and then work backwards to determine what value you need to deliver every quarter and every month.
 As you measure your success, you’ll learn whether that’s too high or too low based on how you implement your strategy and the results you deliver.

 Working backwards from your target, you'll be able to calculate how many accounts and opportunities you need to be successful.
 When looking at your target list, make sure you have a mix of those who are likely to buy now and those who may take a year or longer.
 Strategic partnerships take time so you need to diversify both your list and your outreach.

 Work with your [Sales Development Representative (SDR)](https://about.gitlab.com/handbook/marketing/revenue-marketing/sdr/#working-with-sales) to:
 - Get input on your territory plan and how that maps to their activities.
-- Review activity and engagement in [DemandBase](https://about.gitlab.com/handbook/marketing/revenue-marketing/account-based-strategy/demandbase/)
+- Review activity and engagement in [DemandBase](https://about.gitlab.com/handbook/marketing/revenue-marketing/account-based-strategy/demandbase/).
 - Develop your approach and identify the right messaging.

 **Use data to support your assumptions:**